afni/afni/doc/afni_sphinx/FATCAT/DealingWithGrads.rst

         matrix.
    *  - .. image:: media/dwi_gmatA.png
            :width: 100%
       - **row-first (AFNI-style) g-matrix**

-One can verify the dyadic gradient-to-matrix element relation by comparing values of the uppermost two files (*if* one wants).
-Note that in the 'diagonal-first' case, the first three columns contain only positive (:math:`\geq0`) numbers.
-This will always be the case, since the DT is positive definite, and the property provides a solid hint as to the style of a given matrix output.
-Columns 0, 2 and 5 are the equivalent ones in the 'row-first' cases (and have matching values).
-The factors of two in the columns representing off-diagonal DT elements is apparent when comparing the *g*\-matrices.
+Note that in the 'diagonal-first' matrix case, the first three columns contain only positive (:math:`\geq0`) numbers.
+This will always be the case, since the *b*\- or *g*\-matrix is positive definite, and this property provides a solid hint as to the style of a given matrix output.
+Columns 0, 2 and 5 contain the matrix diagonals in the 'row-first' cases (and have matching values).
+The factors of two in the columns representing off-diagonal DT elements is apparent when comparing the *b*\-matrices.
 Finally, one can see how the *b*\=1000 information translates into the *b*\-matrix file by comparing the last two rows.

 |